-KYRGYZSTAN At the time of the disintegration of the Soviet Union, Kyrgyzstan was among the most promising prospects for the emergence of post-communist democracy and market reform in the entire post-Soviet space.
-But after two decades of unstinting international financial support for its ambitious, proreform democracy and market programs, Kyrgyzstan continues to teeter on the edge of financial collapse and has survived successive convulsive changes of political power.
-Kyrgyzstan has complicated political relations with its neighbors over water and energy, as well as border disputes, and struggles to deal with the influence of political extremists.
+Kyrgyzstan: At the time of the disintegration of the Soviet Union, Kyrgyzstan was among the most promising prospects for the emergence of post-communist democracy and market reform in the entire post-Soviet space.
+But after two decades of unstinting international financial support for its ambitious, pro-reform democracy and market programs, Kyrgyzstan continues to teeter on the edge of financial collapse and has survived successive convulsive changes of political power.
+Kyrgyzstan has complicated political relations with its neighbors concerning water and energy, as well as border disputes, and struggles to deal with the influence of political extremists.
 Kyrgyzstan's economic conditions and political vulnerabilities have inclined the leadership toward securing foreign development and security assistance.
-Kyrgyz authorities often discuss the necessity of choosing between an eastern or western orientation.
+Kyrgyz authorities often discuss the necessity of choosing between an Eastern or Western orientation.
 In practice, they tend to choose both.
-Russian military forces were allowed use of Kant airbase not far from Bishkek, while U.S. forces were given permission to operate at the Transit Center at Manas International Airport on the other side of Bishkek.
-Kyrgyzstan's east-west formula was balanced only in the sense that it represented a dynamic tension between two continually contending influences on the Kyrgyz government.
+Russian military forces were allowed the use of Kant Air Base not far from Bishkek, while U.S. forces were given permission to operate the Transit Center at Manas International Airport on the other side of Bishkek.
+Kyrgyzstan's East-West formula was balanced only in the sense that it represented a dynamic tension between two continually contending influences on the Kyrgyz government.
 This tension continues to be the most salient feature of Kyrgyzstan's foreign policy.
 It profoundly influences expectations regarding the Afghanistan drawdown.

-TAJIKISTAN.
-Afghanistan's domestic travail has been sometimes described as a war of a divided state in conflict with insurgents emanating from Pakistan's ungoverned territories.
-Deep ethnic and regional fissures in Afghanistan along ethnocultural lines among the Hazara, Tajiks, Pashtun, Uzbeks, and other peoples continue to complicate stabilization.
-The Afghan-Tajik populations have played an important pivotal role in Afghanistan, occupying a key position in the previous Northern Alliance.
-The large and influential Afghan-Tajik population in areas contiguous to the Tajik border and the Panjshir Valley may play an important role in Tajikistan's future contribution to stabilization efforts.
+Tajikistan: Afghanistan's domestic travail has sometimes been described as a war of a divided state in conflict with insurgents emanating from Pakistan's ungoverned territories.
+Deep ethnic and regional fissures in Afghanistan along ethno-cultural lines among the Hazara, Tajiks, Pashtun, Uzbeks and other peoples continue to complicate stabilization.
+The Afghan-Tajik populations have played a pivotal role in Afghanistan, occupying key positions in the previous Northern Alliance.
+The large and influential Afghan-Tajik population - in areas contiguous to the Tajik border and the Panjshir Valley - may play an important role in Tajikistan's future contribution to stabilization efforts.

-TURKMENISTAN.
-Turkmenistan's foreign policy posture of "positive neutrality" emphasizes the country's national selfreliance strategy based on natural gas revenues.
-In theory, positive neutrality is based on autarkic commercial relations implying mutually beneficial political relations with all and conflicting political relationships with none.
-In practice, positive neutrality meant maintaining as much distance as possible from hegemonically-inclined countries without giving up access to western gas markets that, by virtue of the possession of the fixed pipeline system, a few states continued to control.
-Turkmenistan was one of the very few states to indicate an intention to diplomatically recognize the Taliban in the 1990s.
-It has pursued a very restrained foreign policy with respect to Afghanistan's stabilization, extending only discreet cooperation to ISAF transportation measures.
+Turkmenistan: Turkmenistan's foreign policy posture of "positive neutrality" emphasizes the country's national self-reliance strategy, which is based on natural gas revenues.
+In theory, positive neutrality is based on autarkic commercial relations, implying mutually beneficial political relations with all and conflicting political relationships with none.
+In practice, positive neutrality meant maintaining as much distance as possible from hegemonically inclined countries without giving up access to Western gas markets that, by virtue of the possession of the fixed pipeline system, a few states continued to control.
+Turkmenistan was one of the few states to indicate an intention to diplomatically recognize the Taliban in the 1990s.
+It has pursued a very restrained foreign policy with respect to Afghanistan's stabilization, extending only discreet cooperation to ISAF in transportation measures.